 Due to the COVID-19 pandemic, operational changes have been made at each of the local adult education programs as determined by the Local Education Agency.
 Because current services and hours vary, please use the following link to contact your local adult education program for additional information: https://aalrc.org/find-a-center/.

 Adult education programs provide basic skills classes to adults with less than a high school education.

-- All adults have the right to education that enhances their ability to effect positive changes in their lives.
+- All adults have the right to an education that enhances their ability to affect positive changes in their lives.